jesse-gonzalez/cloud-native-calm/README.md

 ## Bootstrapping Calm Blueprints / Marketplace & Karbon `kalm-main-{hpoc-id}` Cluster

 The following tasks will create/compile/launch all available runbooks, endpoints, DNS records, helm charts and blueprints required to stage environment (i.e., bastion host vm used as target linux endpoint for all underlying helm-chart blueprint deployments).
-It will subsequently launch the deployment of the underlying Karbon `kalm-main-{hpoc-id}` production cluster along with key components such as `MetalLB`, `Cert-Manager` and `Ingress-Nginx`.
-`Kyverno` is also deployed (along with admission controller policies) to handle docker hub rate limiting causes issues.
+It will subsequently launch the deployment of the underlying Karbon `kalm-main-{hpoc-id}` production cluster along with key components such as `MetalLB`, `Cert-Manager` and `Ingress-Nginx`. `Kyverno` is also deployed (along with admission controller policies) to handle docker hub rate limiting causes issues.

 > NOTE: The default Karbon kalm-main-{hpoc-id} includes 5 worker nodes to handle running all the helm charts simultaneously.

-Generally speaking, this cluster can be used to serve multiple demonstration purposes, listed below.
+Generally speaking, this `Production-like` cluster can be used to serve multiple demonstration purposes, such as:

 * Zero Downtime Upgrades during Karbon OS and Kubernetes Cluster Upgrades
 * Ability for Karbon to host pseudo "centralized" services, such as: